slrtpworkshop/slrtpworkshop.github.io/_pages/03_challenge.md

 - Start of test phase: February 27, 2025
 - End of the Challenge: March 3, 2025
 - Code and Fact sheets submission: March 7, 2025
 - Release of results: March 13, 2025

+All deadlines will be based on 23:59 UTC.

 More info coming soon!